Boomerang: Aerodynamics

+A boomerang is a throwing stick with aerodynamic properties, traditionally made of wood, which returns to the thrower after an elliptical flight.
+"Classic" boomerangs usually follow a circular trajectory, or sometimes in the shape of a teardrop.
+Its range varies from 3-60 m.
+Hunting, or non-returning, boomerangs, fly in a straight line, usually 40-90 m.
+There are also long-range boomerangs, which differ in design and fly in an S-shape.
+Wind affects the flight paths of all types of boomerang.

 A returning boomerang is a rotating wing.
 It consists of two or more arms, or wings, connected at an angle; each wing is shaped as an airfoil section.
 Although it is not a requirement that a boomerang be in its traditional shape, it is usually flat.
 Boomerangs can be made for right- or left-handed throwers.
 The difference between right and left is subtle, the planform is the same but the leading edges of the aerofoil sections are reversed.
 A right-handed boomerang makes a counter-clockwise, circular flight to the left while a left-handed boomerang flies clockwise to the right.

-Most sport boomerangs weigh between 70 and 110 g, have a 250–300 mm wingspan and a 20–40 m range.
+Most sport boomerangs weigh between 70 and 110 g, have a 250–300 mm wingspan, and a 20–40 m range.

 A falling boomerang starts spinning, and most then fall in a spiral.
 When the boomerang is thrown with high spin, a boomerang flies in a curved rather than a straight line.
 When thrown correctly, a boomerang returns to its starting point.
 As the wing rotates and the boomerang moves through the air, the airflow over the wings creates lift on both "wings".
 However, during one-half of each blade's rotation, it sees a higher airspeed, because the rotation tip speed and the forward speed add, and when it is in the other half of the rotation, the tip speed subtracts from the forward speed.
 Thus if thrown nearly upright, each blade generates more lift at the top than the bottom.
 While it might be expected that this would cause the boomerang to tilt around the axis of travel, because the boomerang has significant angular momentum, the gyroscopic precession causes the plane of rotation to tilt about an axis that is 90 degrees to the direction of flight, causing it to turn.
 When thrown in the horizontal plane, as with a Frisbee, instead of in the vertical, the same gyroscopic precession will cause the boomerang to fly violently, straight up into the air and then crash.

 Fast Catch boomerangs usually have three or more symmetrical wings (seen from above), whereas a Long Distance boomerang is most often shaped similar to a question mark.
 Maximum Time Aloft boomerangs mostly have one wing considerably longer than the other.
 This feature, along with carefully executed bends and twists in the wings help to set up an "auto-rotation" effect to maximise the boomerang's hover time in descending from the highest point in its flight.